 Some more local and traditional places to eat:

-- Interested in local seafood: La Torre, Belforte, Gambero Rosso, Gianni Franzi.
+- Local seafood: La Torre, Belforte, Gambero Rosso, Gianni Franzi.

 - Restaurants with wide range options: Piadiamo Vernazza, Il Pirata delle Cinque Terre, Vulnetia.